 Most women who have reached 65 years and above can stop going for Pap smear routine tests.
 The doctor may advise discontinuing the north hills pap smear test if the older woman had no signs of abnormal cell growth.
 The number of routine checks will reduce to once every 3 to 5 years once a woman reaches 30 years.
 However, the Pap smear test will be done together with the HPV test to detect the presence of human papillomavirus.

 There is no doubt that taking a Pap smear test is highly beneficial to your reproductive health.
 One of the benefits of taking this test is that you will better understand your reproductive well-being by focusing on your cervical health.
-The most important aspect of taking a pap smear test is that it allows doctors to detect the presence of cancerous cells that may put your cervical health in danger by developing cancer.
+The most important aspect of taking an emergency pap smear test is that it allows doctors to detect the presence of cancerous cells that may put your cervical health in danger by developing cancer.
 You can prevent the cells from developing into cancer stages by going for routine checks.
 Any cells that seem threatening can be depicted from the results that will be obtained after a north hills pap smear test.

 Moreover, a pap test allows doctors to detect and eliminate other viruses such as the Human Papillomavirus (HPV) before they spread.
 This type of virus attacks the cervix and vagina regions in a patient.
 Our patients who have just turned 30 are always encouraged to have the Pap smear and HPV test simultaneously.
 Various benefits may come from taking up these two tests.
 They both relay important information when it comes to helping patients to detect underlying health issues.
 When running checks to establish cases of severe infections, pap smear tests can be quite handy.